arrow-kt/arrow/arrow-docs/docs/docs/patterns/monadcomprehensions/README.md

 Every instance of [`Monad`]({{ '/docs/typeclasses/monad' | relative_url }}) contains a method `binding` that receives a suspended function as a parameter.
 This functions must return the last element of the sequence of operations.
-`yields()` is a helper function that takes any one value and constructs a correct return.
 Let's see a minimal example.

 ```kotlin:ank